Preconditioned normal equations for solving discretised partial differential equations: Preconditioning the normal equation

-We begin this section giving a third notion of goodness of a preconditioner $P$, which will highlights a counterintuitive phenomenon related to the side we decide to precondition \eqref{eq:normal}.
-Recall that, from \eqref{eq:CGbound}, the convergence of CGNE is related to the spectrum of $G^{-1}B$, in the context of left preconditioning, and to the spectrum of $BG^{-1}$ in the context of right preconditioning.
-For the moment, let us focus our attention on the left preconditioned normal equation \eqref{eq:normalPrecond} and observe that from \eqref{eq:specEquiv} we know
+We introduce a notion of goodness for $P$ that implies goodness of $G$ as a preconditioner of CG applied to the normal equation.
+This will highlight a counterintuitive phenomenon related to the side we decide to precondition \eqref{eq:normal}.
+Recall that, from \eqref{eq:CGbound}, the convergence of CGNR is related to the spectrum of $G^{-1}B$ or of $BG^{-1}$.
+We focus on the left preconditioned normal equation \eqref{eq:normalPrecond}, i.e., on $G^{-1}B$, and observe that from \eqref{eq:specEquiv} we know

-It is immediate to see that if $AP^{-1}$ is an orthogonal matrix, then $G^{-1}B$ reduces to the identity and the left preconditioned normal equation in \eqref{eq:normalPrecond} can be solved by means of the CGNE method {in exact arithmetic in exactly one iteration}. \begin{nt} $P$ is a good left preconditioner for the normal equation in \eqref{eq:normalPrecond} if $AP^{-1}$ has clustered singular values.
-In this case, we will refer to $P$ as a good {normal preconditioner}. \end{nt} {We highlight the ``cross'' effect of the preconditioner action, i.e. in order to have a good left preconditioner for the normal equation, we need a good right preconditioner for $A$, where here the term good refers to the fact that $AP^{-1}$ has clustered singular values rather than eigenvalues.} Note that this change in the preconditioning side is needed to define this new concept of goodness.
-Indeed, if $P^{-1}A$ has clustered singular values, $P$ is not necessarily a good preconditioner for CGNE \cite{Wathen}.
-The notion of clustering singular values is widely adopted for example in the randomised linear algebra community, for example Blendenpik~\cite{avron2010blendenpik}, a popular randomised solver for least-squares problems, is based on clustering singular values of $AP^{-1}$.
+It is immediate to see that if $AP^{-1}$ is an orthogonal matrix, then $G^{-1}B$ reduces to the identity and the left preconditioned normal equation in \eqref{eq:normalPrecond} can be solved by means of the CGNR method {in exact arithmetic in exactly one iteration}. \begin{nt} $G$ is a good left preconditioner for CG applied to the normal equation in \eqref{eq:normalPrecond} if $AP^{-1}$ has clustered singular values.
+In this case, we will refer to $P$ as a good normal preconditioner. \end{nt} We highlight the ``cross'' effect of the preconditioner action, i.e. to have a good left preconditioner for CGNR, we need a good right preconditioner for $A\vec{x} = \vec{b}$ according to the analogue of Notion 1, but applied to singular values rather than eigenvalues.
+Note that this change in the preconditioning side is needed to define this new concept of goodness.
+Indeed, if $P^{-1}A$ has clustered singular values, $P$ is not necessarily a good preconditioner for CGNR \cite{Wathen}.
+The notion of clustering singular values is widely adopted, for example, in the randomised linear algebra community, e.g., Blendenpik~\cite{avron2010blendenpik}, a popular randomised solver for least-squares problems, is based on clustering singular values of $AP^{-1}$.
+Similarly, the role of clustered singular values in achieving fast convergence of CGNR has been discussed for non-symmetric systems with a Toeplitz coefficient matrix, \cite{chan1993circulant}.

-We illustrate the idea of {normal preconditioning} for discretised PDEs in the following example. \begin{example}[{Normal preconditioning}] We consider the classical convection diffusion ODE in one dimension, i.e.